DLorell/hierarchical-evolution/hill-climber/docs/hillclimber_build.md

     agents          // Agent[]
     rel_fitness     // numpy.array (num_agents) softmax based fitness distribution
-    k               // float interpolating between softmax (competitive) and uniform (slack) reproduction distributions
+    k               // float interpolating between softmax (competitive) and uniform (slack) reproduction distributions max_pop         // int indicating the upper limit of how many agents can be active in each step

 Public Methods:
-    generate_new_heightmap(int: height, int: width)    // Generates a new heightmap and assigns it to heightmap attribute step()                                             // Updates the agent list to reflect one iteration of reproduction / death
+    generate_new_heightmap(int: height, int: width)    // Generates a new heightmap and assigns it to heightmap attribute step()                                             // Updates the agent list and rel_fitnesses to reflect one iteration of reproduction / death
 Private Methods:
     _get_relative_dist()  -> numpy.array               // Calculate the softmax distribution over agent fitnesses
     _get_reproduction_dist(float: k) -> numpy.array    // Calculate the final reproduction distribution, interpolated by k between softmax and uniform
-    _mutate(Agent: agent) -> Agent[]                   // Gets a list of Agents mutated from a given parent Agent
+    _mutate(Agent: agent) -> Agent[]                   // Gets a list of Agents mutated from a given parent Agent _is_legal(Tuple[int]) -> bool                      // Returns True iff the given position is a legal index pair of the heightmap
+    _softmax1D(Array[float]) -> Array[float]           // Softmax function implemented in numpy

 ### view.py